 You’ll be all set here for a New England country getaway; the quaint towns of Warren & Waitsfield will keep you fed and watered with well-stocked country stores and cozy restaurants.

 Where to stay in the Mad River Valley:

 - The Round Barn Farm – This classic bed & breakfast is set on 245 beautiful acres.
 Enjoy a gourmet farm-to-table breakfast each morning while overlooking the lovely grounds.
 With roaring fireplaces, bubbling jacuzzis, and guest rooms bursting with character, we’re confident you’ll agree this is one of Vermont’s most romantic hotels.
+This could definitely make for a great honeymoon in New England.
 Click here to check the latest prices & availability

 Where to stay in Stowe: